wberndt/node-egk/README.md

 ------|------------|
 reader-connect | Emitted when a smartcard reader is present.
 Returns the name of the reader. |
 reader-disconnect | Emitted when the smartcard reader is removed.
 Returns the name of the reader. |
 card-connect | Emitted when a card is inserted into the reader.
-Returns the name of the reader. |
+Returns the name of the reader and the atr from the card. |
 card-disconnect | Emitted when the card is removed from the reader.
 Returns the name of the reader. |
 error | Emitted when the underlying smartcard library reported an error, for example if an unsupported card was inserted into the reader.
 Returns an `Error` object. |